A-N-M-Noor/LazyGo_WRO2025/README.md

 The first version of Lazy_bot features a simple yet effective mobility system combining:
 - **Differential drive** with encoder feedback for stable movement.
 - **VNH2SP30 motor driver** for high-efficiency control.
-- **LEGO-based steering** for modular and accurate direction control.

 This configuration allowed us to build a robust platform capable of handling the dynamic challenges of autonomous navigation in the WRO Future Engineers category.